BenNesson/DevBlog/content/posts/animated-svg-in-hugo.md

 {{</* /svg_embed */>}}
 ```

 It was important to me to make sure I could get alt text in there, because accessibility.
 Not sure the `alt` attribute is the best way to do it, but if not, well… hopefully someone will let me know.
 And I went with `.Inner` for that because the alt text for some of them was pretty long, and didn't want to think about how I'd pass big, arbitrarily complex chunks of text via a shortocde argument/parameter/whatever.
-I'm sure anything too complicated in that `.Inner` block will cause me headaches, but 🤷‍♀️ I wanted to get something in plce already.
+I'm sure anything too complicated in that `.Inner` block will cause me headaches, but 🤷‍♀️ I wanted to get something in place already.

 Of course just now, to escape the shortcodes in that codeblock, I actually had to escape them with `/*` and `*/`, like so: